Undoubtedly, you’ve heard that the Dominican Republic is the all-inclusive vacationer’s paradise.

 Most buildings in the city are recently built and have little architectural or historical value.
 The only truly gorgeous place is the seaside promenade.

 Despite the lack of charm, the town’s location at the shores of the Bay of Samaná is what makes Santa Bárbara de Samaná so special.
 Here, between January and March, huge crowds gather to observe one of nature’s greatest spectacles.

 Thousands of humpback whales meet in the warm waters of the bay to mate and give birth to their offspring.
 While trying to impress and compete for the attention of the opposite sex, the giant mammals perform acrobatic jumps, which define all gravity laws.

 Unfortunately, the magnificent show can’t be enjoyed throughout the rest of the year.
 Fortunately, most of the tourists leave town with the departure of the giant mammals.

 Luckily, the attractions around Samana wait for your visit regardless of the season.
 They include the Bridge to Nowhere, connecting the town with the islands Cayo Linares and Cayo Vigia, and day trips to the postcard-perfect Cayo Levantado.

-The latter is also known as the Bacardi Island.
+The latter is also known as Bacardi Island.
 It featured in the ad for the famous but overrated rum brand.
 Therefore, the 7-km-long, gorgeous public-access beach on the island is probably the most crowded one on the peninsula.

 Tip: skip Santa Bárbara altogether and explore the rest of the Samaná Peninsula which is much more authentic.